princeblayze/alx-low_level_programming/0x09-static_libraries/README.md

 unsigned int _strspn(char *s, char *accept);
 char *_strpbrk(char *s, char *accept);
 char *_strstr(char *haystack, char *needle);
-If you havent coded all of the above functions create empty ones with the right prototype.
+If you haven’t coded all of the above functions create empty ones with the right prototype.
-Dont forget to push your main.h file to your repository.
+Don’t forget to push your main.h file to your repository.
 It should at least contain all the prototypes of the above functions.

 julien@ubuntu:~/0x09.
 Static Librairies$ ar -t libmy.a
 0-isupper.o